ampproject/amppackager/docker/README.md

 This is a base docker image that runs the AMP Packager in development mode locally.

-Stay tuned for more instructions on productioning.
+Stay tuned for more instructions on productionizing.

 ### Run locally in development mode